Shikhar15606/react-native-accurate-step-counter/README.md

       console.log(event.steps)
 })

+// to start the counter with default step threshold(i.e 10.0) and delay(i.e 80000000).
+StepCounter.defaultStartCounter()

-// to start the counter
+// to start the counter with custon step threshold and delay.
-StepCounter.startCounter()
+StepCount.startCounter(default_threshold, default_delay)

 // to stop the counter
 StepCounter.stopCounter()